learn-co-curriculum/phase-0-git-pushing-code/README.md

 `git push -u origin master`.

-For every subsequent push, you only need to enter `git push`/
+For every subsequent push, you only need to enter `git push`

 ## Conclusion